AVTpepper/onestop-artist-shop/README.md

 - **For Business**: OneStop Artist Shop benefits from increased traffic, user registrations, and transactions, driving revenue and growth for the platform.

-### Purpose Testing
+### **Purpose Testing**

 To ensure that the platform's purpose is effectively met, I conducted testing throughout the development process which included:

-- User experience testing: Ensuring that the platform is user-friendly, intuitive, and responsive on various devices and screen sizes.
+- **User experience testing**: Ensuring that the platform is user-friendly, intuitive, and responsive on various devices and screen sizes.
-- Feature testing: Verifying that all features are functioning correctly and align with the platform's purpose and goals.
+- **Feature testing**: Verifying that all features are functioning correctly and align with the platform's purpose and goals.
-- User feedback: Gathering feedback from users to identify areas for improvement and further address their needs.
+- **User feedback**: Gathering feedback from users to identify areas for improvement and further address their needs.

-### Mapping Project Goals to User Stories
+### **Mapping Project Goals to User Stories**

 The project goals are mapped to user stories to ensure that the platform addresses the needs of its target audience.
 Some examples include: